yunruse/time-butler/README.md

 ![Screenshot of the bot in use.](screenshot.png)

-A Discord bot to help coordinate times across servers.
-Simply summon with `/when Tomorrow at 2pm`, or any other natural-language query (in almost any language, too!) and Time Butler will return with a response which displays correctly in all time zones.
+Teeny tiny Discord bot to help with time zones. **The bot does not send messages to any channels** – only private replies.

-If you want to use Discord's fancy time formats yourself, simply DM the bot with `Tuesday at 8:30pm EST` et cetera.
+- `/when` takes almost any natural-language query (in almost any language, too!) and tell you a Discord format which, when typed, will display correctly in all time zones.

-Also has a small `/format` command, in case you want to quickly grab uʍop ǝpᴉsdn or sᴍᴀʟʟ ᴄᴀᴘs or 𝕕𝕠𝕦𝕓𝕝𝕖-𝕤𝕥𝕣𝕦𝕔𝕜 text without having to tab into your browser.
-(Just be aware that screen-readers can't read this kinda text!)
+- `/format` helps you quickly uʍop ǝpᴉsdn or sᴍᴀʟʟ ᴄᴀᴘs or 𝕕𝕠𝕦𝕓𝕝𝕖-𝕤𝕥𝕣𝕦𝕔𝕜 text.
+(Just be aware that screen-readers can't read it!)

 If you want to run the bot yourself, grab Python 3.7, `pip install discord.py discord-py-slash-command dateparser`, add `oauth-token.txt` with the token to your bot user, and run `time-butler.py`.